 These changes are likely to have a significant effect on the European insurance market.
 In particular, the IDD is likely to increase compliance obligations regarding direct sales, increasing compliance costs and the complexity of direct sales procedures.
-A draft Act implementing the IDD was published for public consultation on 23 December 2016 and was submitted to the Dutch Parliament on 6 September 2017.
+The Act implementing the IDD (Wet implementatie richtlijn verzekeringsdistributie) was adopted by Dutch Parliament on 6 March 2018.
+A draft decree accompanying the act was published for consultation in October 2017.